psrenergy/PSRClassesInterface.jl/src/OpenSQL/README.md

 ) STRICT;
 ```

 A vectorial relation with another collection should be stored in a table of vector groups and be defined the same way as a vector attribute.
-To tell that it is a relation with another collection, the name of the relational attribute should be the name of the target collection followed by the relation type defined as `_relaiton_type`, i.e. `gaugingstation_id` indicated that the collection HydroPlant has an `id` relation with the collection GaugingStation.
+To tell that it is a relation with another collection, the name of the relational attribute should be the name of the target collection followed by the relation type defined as `_relation_type`, i.e. `gaugingstation_id` indicated that the collection HydroPlant has an `id` relation with the collection GaugingStation.
 If the name of the attribute was `gaugingstation_one_to_one`, it would indicate that the collection HydroPlant has a relation `one_to_one` with the collection GaugingStation.

 ```sql
 CREATE TABLE HydroPlant_vector_GaugingStation(